4 Dimensional Architecture Bloopers

 Although called bloopers, I must stress that these are artworks in their own right, having the same quality as the original series.
-The only difference is that they are smaller in size, namely 1024×1024 pixels, whereas the original series is 2160×2160 for the NFTs and 4960×4960 for the giclées.
+The main difference is that they are smaller in size, namely 1024×1024 pixels, whereas the original series is 2160×2160 for the NFTs and 4960×4960 for the giclées.
 And some of them look quite unruly in comparison with the parent series.

 Auction on objkt.com

-Unlike the original series with fixed pricing, this time it will be an auction.
+Unlike the original series with fixed pricing, this was an auction.